Aston Township, Pennsylvania: Geography

 Aston Township is located in southwestern Delaware County, northwest of Chester Township and southwest of Media, the county seat.
 The borough of Chester Heights is along the northwestern border of the township.
 Chester Creek, a southeastward-flowing tributary of the Delaware River, forms the eastern border of the township.
 The township is bordered by the City of Chester to the south.

 According to the United States Census Bureau, the township has a total area of 15.1 km2, all land.
 The township is covered by two ZIP codes: 19014 (Aston Post Office, which also covers parts of Upper Chichester and Bethel townships), and 19063 (Media).
-Waterways in Aston include a portion of Marcus Hook Creek.

-The township contains the census-designated place of Village Green-Green Ridge.
+The township also contains the census-designated place of Village Green-Green Ridge.